 The annual operating plan is a necessary evil that many executives participate in only through various levels of coercion.
 Like a flu shot, it’s supposed to be good for you but you’re never really convinced it will make a difference.

 The problem isn’t the plan itself but rather the process we go through to make the plan.
-Too often annual operating plans are built department by department, in relative isolation.
+Too often, annual operating plans are built department by department, in relative isolation.
 What brings together those departmental plans into a coherent set of cross-functional initiatives that will make a difference to business success?

-The trick is to start at the top by identifying 5 or 6 key company-wide priorities that are aligned to the organization’s strategic plan.
-Although these priorities probably won’t line up nicely with the functional structure of the organization, one executive must lead each initiative.
+These priorities won’t always align neatly with functional structures, so each initiative should have a clear executive owner.
 This executive works with her colleagues to develop a concrete set of actions (with primes, deliverables and timelines) that will be executed during the year to achieve the objectives.
-These actions can then be incorporated into the relevant annual departmental plans.
+These actions can then be incorporated into the relevant annual departmental plans, ensuring alignment rather than fragmentation.

 Sounds easy, right?
 But it usually doesn’t happen this way.
 First, it’s hard to get the entire executive team together in a room to hash out the key company-wide priorities.
 Second, since these priorities are supposed to be consistent with your strategy, you actually need to start with a documented strategic plan.
 Third, assuming you have that strategic plan, the entire executive team must agree on its priorities.